 It also has to be understood that the lineages that exist today are only a tiny fraction of all of those that ever existed.
 Genetic 'Eve' was not the only woman alive 180,000 years ago.
 There were tens of thousands of others, including not only genetically modern humans, but also Neanderthals, Denisovans, and other archaic humans.
 We now know that they interbred with modern humans, and are part of our DNA ancestry.
 But they have left no existing mitochondrial lineages.

 You know yourself of male or female lines in your own family that have come to an end when a particular relative has no surviving children.
 The situation was even more dire in prehistory.

 Think about it: for thousands of years, the earth's human population was relatively stable.
 That meant that each woman, on average, had two surviving children, of which, on average, one was a girl who could pass on her mitochondrial DNA to a new generation.
 However individual women may have had no children, or no girls, that survived to have children in turn.
 Those matrilineal lineages were lost.

-Now if there are thousands of women with the same mitochondrial DNA sequence, then things will average out and at least some women will survive in each generation to pass on the lineage.
+Today there are thousands of women with the same mitochondrial DNA sequence.
+Things average out and at least some women with the same mtdna result will probably survive in each generation to pass on the lineage.
 But prior to the advent of agriculture, many humans lived in small nomadic groups, and the chances of losing a particular lineage were much greater.